 Dan whispered, “I feel sick.”

-I jerked in my seat, looking over at him.
+I jerked in my seat as I quickly looked at him.
 The human Corporation mouthpiece made the trip with me.
 “Oh shit.
 You’re here, with me.”
-Dan ignored my observation, opened the car door, and blew chunks all over Old Liberty Road.
-I felt sick too, but not to the point of vomiting.
+Dan ignored my observation.
+He opened the car door and blew chunks all over Old Liberty Road.
+I felt sick too but not to the point of vomiting.
 Either I was getting used to the temporal displacement or the medicine Connor gave me an hour or so ago was still working.

 Well, an hour by my time index.

-I opened the driver side door and fell out onto the rough concrete of Old Liberty Road, knees first.
+I opened the driver side door and fell knees first onto the rough concrete of Old Liberty Road.
 The nausea attacked me in waves.
 It became a clear and important goal to pull myself together so I didn’t suffer from another panic attack, or another episode of temporal psychosis.
 I allowed myself to fall onto my side so I could curl up into a fetal position until the sickness passed.

 The Dodge sat in a crater, which I guessed to be about a foot deep.
 Chunks of concrete and heavy dust littered the reservoir end of Old Liberty Road.
-At first, this didn’t make sense to me.
-I know it was chaotic getting to this point, but I would have remembered the car falling this deep into a crater.
+This didn’t make sense to me at first.
+I know it was chaotic getting to this point, but I think I would have remembered the car falling this deep into a crater.

 Two objects cannot occupy the same space at the same time, I thought, answering my own dilemma.
 It stood to reason when we arrived, or when the portal opened, it existed beneath the surface of the road.
 Anything in that space would have been forced away to make room.
-There had been no explosion underneath the Dodge; an entire section of Old Liberty Road blew apart when we entered this space in time.
+There had been no explosion underneath the Dodge.
+An entire section of Old Liberty Road blew apart when we entered this space in time.
 Even in my sickened state, I found the concept fascinating.
 I struggled to remember this particular crater in all my various travels in and around the reservoir.
 Nothing came immediately to mind, although that meant very little.
-Public usage of Old Liberty road discontinued in 1953 when Baltimore County built the Liberty Dam, creating the reservoir.
+Public usage of Old Liberty road discontinued in 1953 when Baltimore County built the Liberty Dam that created the reservoir.
 Decades of deterioration plagued the remaining sections of the road, which were now boat ramps leading into the water.

 Still lying on my side, I reached into my pocket for the communicator I still carried.
 I hoping someone, anyone, might be listening.
 To my disappointment, nothing happened when I flipped it open.
 The holographic interface did not magically appear.
 It was a dead piece of equipment.
 I tossed it into the car as I sat up.

-The night was chilly, exacerbated by the wet clothes I still worse.
-A quick visual reconnoiter of the area told me it was well past summer, and most likely past autumn too.
-The trees were almost bare, devoid of leaves.
+The night was chilly.
+The wet clothes I still worse exacerbated the chill.
+A quick visual reconnoiter of the area told me it was well past summer and most likely past autumn too.
+The trees were almost bare of leaves.
 My current environment suggested the month to be October or November.
 It was the story the sky and horizon told that brought me relief.
 They were clear as a bell.
 Missing clouds meant no Brüder ships lurking about.

 I sat up on my knees as the temporal sickness diminished.
-Out of my back pocket, I withdrew my wallet and the FutureQuarter.
-I was now responsible for a broken alien communicator, Connor’s temporal displacement ability, and the 2025 quarter, which was now further lost in time than it had been previously.
+From out of my back pocket, I withdrew my wallet and the FutureQuarter.
+I was now responsible for a broken alien communicator, Connor’s temporal displacement ability, and the 2025 quarter.
+The damn thing was now more lost in time than it had been previously.
 Fearing for the quarter’s safety, I slipped it into a hidden pouch in the fold of my wallet and returned it into my rear pocket.

-Finally, I pushed the dead communicator underneath the cars driver’s seat to keep it out of sight.
-Until I had a clear idea of where in time I was, it didn’t seem necessary to keep it on my person.
+Finally, I pushed the dead communicator underneath the driver’s seat to keep it out of sight.
+It didn’t seem necessary to keep it on my person until I had a clear idea of where in time I now was.
 It was bad enough carrying the Impüls weapon around with me.

-Standing now, I walked around the Dodge to inspect the damage.
-The car looked fine on the outside, no more beat up than it had been before this trip.
+I stood and walked around the Dodge to inspect the damage.
+The car looked fine on the outside.
+It was no more beat up than it had been before this trip.
 Dan however was a mess.
 I knelt down in front of him to see if he was alive or conscious.
-His pulse was rapid, his breathing shallow.
+His pulse was rapid but his breathing shallow.
 It was obvious he needed some kind of medical attention.

 “Dan,” I said, hoping for a reply.
-He hung out the door, unresponsive; his fine black suit covered in bloody vomit.
+He hung unresponsively out the door.
+His fine black suit covered in bloody vomit.

 Oh yeah, Dan-O, I remember my first time too.
 Dan was going to be out cold for the next day or so.

 The communicator he kept in his pocket beeped intermittently.
-I pushed him back into the Dodge and pulled the communicator out of his pocket, flipping it open.
+I pushed him back into the Dodge and pulled the communicator out of his pocket.
+It flipped open just as my broken one did.
 A holographic map of the surrounding area appeared on the interface.
-A blinking red dot appeared over the area on the opposite side of Old Liberty road, across the reservoir.
+A blinking red dot appeared over the area on the opposite side of Old Liberty road and across the reservoir.
 The new Liberty Road (or Route 26) spanned two large sections of the reservoir.
 Understanding that, the other side of Old Liberty Road would dead end into the other side of the reservoir.
-Somewhere on the other end of that body of water, the source of this transmission originated.
+Somewhere on the other end of that body of water was the source of this transmission.

 Cautiously, I tapped the blinking red dot.
-A holographic screen opened, displaying text.
-To my relief, it was English, unlike those other communicators whose read outs were in German.
+A holographic screen opened.
+Text displayed.
+To my relief the readout was in English, unlike those other communicators whose read outs were in German.